-In this FIG we will explore the expansion of forms of legal repression against Black People and other marginalized populations in 20th- and 21st-century America alongside one of the most inspiring of the many expressive cultural forms to have emerged in response to that repression.
+In this FIG, we will explore the expansion of forms of legal repression of people of color and other marginalized populations in the twentieth- and twenty first-century United States alongside one of the most inspiring of the many expressive cultural forms to have emerged in response to that repression: the Blues.

 College Connections Faculty: Michael Hames-Garcia